"Farm entertainment," farm owner Donald Leab says with a smile.

 Large dairy farms, once the staple of Berkshire County's farm industry, have declined precipitously mainly due to the high costs of producing milk.
 It has led many farmers, like the Leabs, to diversify their operations in order to survive.
 A burgeoning market for local food products, advanced by entities such as Berkshire Grown, the Great Barrington-based nonprofit agency, has led to an influx of specialty farms throughout the Berkshires.
 Some grow just one product.

-Local farm officials say the recent trend toward diversification and specialization are reasons why the Berkshires have
+Local farm officials say the recent trend toward diversification and specialization are reasons why the Berkshires have experienced a slight increase in the number of farms, from 387 in 1997 to 401 in 2002, according to five-year U.

 The number of acres being farmed in the Berkshires, which dropped from 70,000 to 60,000 between 1987 and 1992, has also gone up slightly from 62,833 in 1997 to 68,630 in 2002.